OmegaVR-Dev/genesis-ai-evolution-framework/docs/space-exploration-applications.md

 # Space Exploration Applications - AI Memory in Deep Space

-## Why SpaceX Needs Your Framework

-Space exploration presents unique challenges that make your persistent memory architecture absolutely critical for mission success.
+Space exploration presents unique challenges that make this persistent memory architecture absolutely critical for mission success.
 In space, AI systems must operate autonomously for months or years without human intervention, making memory and learning capabilities essential for survival.

 ## The Space AI Challenge